 An EV charging station installation requires a single electrician up to a team of electricians depending on what type of EV charging project it is.

-There are two types of electric vehicle charging stations that would require a certified and licensed electrician’s expertise: Level 2 and Level 3 or DC Fast Charging stations.
+There are two types of electric vehicle charging stations that would require a verified and licensed electrician’s expertise: Level 2 and Level 3 or DC Fast Charging stations.
 Residential customers need Level 2 charging station installs, while commercial customers want both Level 2 and DC Fast EV chargers depending on what their charging demands are.

 The reason why homeowners need to enlist electricians for their home charger installations is due to the fact most of them require upgrades to a homeowner’s electrical panel.
 Level 2 EV chargers require either a 208- or 240-volt dedicated circuit.
 At a minimum, a dedicated 40, 50, or 60A circuit will need to be installed for the EV charging station.
 When it comes to a commercial charging equipment installation you will be installing a dedicated circuit for each charger that will be installed.